Meet Our Team

 J.J. received her Bachelor of Science in Psychology from the University of Colorado, Boulder and her Master of Science in Physical Therapy from University of Miami in Florida.
 She completed her doctorate in physical therapy at NOVA Southeastern University.
 She has almost 20 years of experience in a multitude of clinical settings with the majority of experience with people with neuromuscular deficits.
 She is certified as a clinical specialist in Neurologic Physical Therapy by the American Board of Physical Therapy Specialties (ABPTS).
 She also has extensive training and is certified in Neuro-Developmental Treatment (NDT), as well as being a certified exercise specialist from the Academy of Geriatric Physical Therapy.

-J.J. is a Professor at Nazareth College in the physical therapy department.
-She teaches the Neuromuscular series that incorporates the onsite pro-bono clinic.
-In addition, she teaches an advanced neuromuscular elective.
-She has served on many professional committees related specifically to neurology, spinal cord injury rehabilitation, and wound care.
+J.J. is an Adjunct Professor at Nazareth College and a Professor at South College, both in their physical therapy departments.
+SShe has served on many professional committees related specifically to neurology, spinal cord injury rehabilitation, and wound care.
 She has conducted nationwide seminars on the Treatment of Patients with Neurological deficits, Spinal cord injuries, Balance Challenges, and Parkinsons Disease.

 To learn more about continuing education opportunities with J.J., please visit the educational opportunities section of this website.